DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 prevent all forms of predatory practices like pedophilia, terrorism and totalitarianism.
-Nor do these libertarian principles safeguard privacy, as confidential information can easily be revealed for the sake of ‘transparency’, or commercial gain.
+Nor do these libertarian principles safeguard privacy, as confidential information can easily be revealed for the sake of ‘transparency’ or commercial gain.
 Finally, net neutrality and self-organization are not alone sufficient to manage the various proprietary systems; even the *Creative Commons* license presupposes some degree of enforced compliance.